-Recently, a number of cities and regional municipalities in Europe began new initiatives to deliver social assistance, primarily in collaboration with NGOs (see sections 3.2.4 and 4.6).
+Recently, a number of cities and regional municipalities in Europe began new initiatives to deliver social assistance, primarily in collaboration with NGOs.

-- ▶ In 2012, in the context of a national reform restricting irregular-status migrants' entitlements to free health care (beyond emergencies, pregnancy, delivery and postpartum care), All of Spain's Autonomous Communities approved special measures to extend access to additional health-care services at regional level.
+- ▶ In 2012, in the context of a national reform restricting irregular-status migrants' entitlements to free health care (beyond emergencies, pregnancy, delivery and postpartum care), all of Spain's Autonomous Communities approved special measures to extend access to additional health-care services at regional level.
 The provincial measures now provide some degree of access to health care for people in an irregular situation throughout Spain.
 Two Spanish regions, Andalusia and Asturias, provide equal access with nationals to services for undocumented migrants (Delvino 2017). - ▶ In Senegal, a Senegalese trade union, backed by a trade union in Spain, initiated a system for mutual savings and credit societies that provides income alternatives to employment abroad, as well as a returnees' centre works to provide socio-economic incentives in the local industry to prevent re-emigration by the youth.97